kenit/stock_terminal/README.md

-# stock_terminal
+# Stock Terminal
 ## Introduction
-Use unix terminal to monitor cryptocurrency price in Binance
+Use unix terminal to monitor cryptocurrency price in Binance.

 ## Install
 1. Make you have the latest go and dep installed on your PC.